ThreeTen22/StringElementReplace/README.md

                     will skip that element.

-In the example above,  it will completely replace the FLTR of any matching record with  "Generic\Scenes".
+In the example above,  it will completely replace the FLTR Element.
 It will also look inside of the record's Editor ID for the phrase "Test".

     ModEVs:
 This will contain the phrases which will either append, prepend or replace the current Edit Value of that